armaneshaghi/LesionFilling_example/README.md

 ============================
-Lesion filling for patients with multiple sclerosis with ANTs
+Lesion filling for patients with multiple sclerosis inside ANTs
 ============================